tykealy/khmer-text-sentiment-analysis-roberta/README.md

   - Performance may degrade on languages or domains not present in the training data.
   - Does not handle sarcasm or highly ambiguous inputs well.
   -
-The model was evaluated on a test set of [Number] samples, achieving the following performance:
+The model was evaluated on a test set of 400 samples, achieving the following performance:

 - **Test Accuracy**: 83.25%
 - **Precision**: 83.55%